-Our team in the Surgical Neurology Branch currently focuses on discovering the functions and interrelationships among proteins mutated in familial Parkinson’s disease and ALS.
-This has led us to explore the molecular mechanisms of autophagy, mitochondrial dynamics, apoptosis and mitochondrial quality control.
+The Biochemistry Section currently focuses on discovering the functions and interrelationships among proteins mutated in familial Parkinson’s disease and ALS.
+This has led the unit to explore the molecular mechanisms of autophagy, mitochondrial dynamics, apoptosis and mitochondrial quality control.

 Using biochemical, cell biological and animal studies we have found that the products of two genes mutated in autosomal recessive forms of Parkinson’s disease, PINK1 and Parkin, normally work together in the same pathway to govern mitochondrial quality control, bolstering previous evidence that mitochondrial damage is involved in Parkinson’s disease.
 PINK1 is a kinase located on mitochondria, and Parkin is an E3 ubiquitin ligase normally located in the cytosol.
 When mitochondria are damaged, PINK1 accumulates on the outer mitochondrial membrane where it phosphorylates ubiquitin chains.
 These phosphorylated ubiquitin chains on the outer mitochondrial membrane bind to cytosolic Parkin and activate Parkin’s E3 ubiquitin ligase activity yielding a feedback amplification loop that drives mitophagy to completion.
 These finding reveal a cell biology pathway where Pink1 function is paired with that of Parkin supporting the model that mutations that inactivate this quality control pathway leads to parkinsonism.